dc25/metronomeElm/README.md

 Demo: http://dc25.github.io/metronomeElm/

-This project/exercise started out as an implementation of the rosetta code task "Metronome", http://rosettacode.org/wiki/Metronome .
-Along the way I decided to try implementing the graphics in SVG and for comparision purposes I left the original collage functionality in place.
+This project/exercise started out as an implementation of the rosetta code task "Metronome": http://rosettacode.org/wiki/Metronome .
+Along the way I decided to try implementing the graphics in SVG and for comparision purposes I left the original collage code/functionality in place.

+The sound is a wooden spatula tapping a wooden cutting board.